infecsean/Obsidian-Cloud/School Notes/Daily/write thoughts.md

 # thoughts
 ---
+What is considered nostalgia-inducing and gaming addiction?
+What separates emotional motifs in art and emotional manipulation?

 ###### To finish environments, i would need
 if im gonna finish environment smoothly, i would need to finish:
 - Learning environment design